Race certified by Finishers: event approved by the organizer

 • Eur Fermi (blue line B) 10 min walk (800m)

-Bring your ID and the confirmation letter received during the week of the event to collect your bib.
+Bring your ID and the confirmation letter received during event week to collect your bib.

-Each athlete will be assigned a starting area, which will be indicated on the bib to facilitate entry into the respective zone.
+Each athlete will be assigned a starting corral, which will be indicated on the bib to facilitate entry into the respective area.

-The starting area will be determined based on the "estimated time" indicated on your form.
-However, the high number of participants wishing to access the same corrals creates constraints and may result in some runners being assigned to different corrals.
+The starting area will be determined based on the "estimated time" provided on your form.
+However, due to high participant demand for certain corrals, there may be redistribution into other corrals.

-In terms of weather, temperatures are usually between 9ยฐC and 15ยฐC in March, but the sky is often clear.
+Weather-wise, temperatures are generally between 9ยฐC and 15ยฐC in March, and the sky is often clear.

-Refreshments will be provided along the route in accordance with World Athletics/FIDAL regulations.
+Refreshments will be provided along the course in accordance with World Athletics/FIDAL regulations.

-Yes, a secure bag drop-off is provided by the organizer.
+Yes, a secure bag deposit is provided by the organizer.

-The time limit to complete the marathon is 6h30.
-Competitors will then receive details on the maximum time for various intermediate kilometer points.
-At the end of the marathon, a technical committee composed of a technical manager, a FIDAL judge (if applicable), a representative of the municipal police command, will evaluate the effective closure of the course based on the status of the last participants.
-Athletes who do not comply with the passage time limits at checkpoints will be invited by officials to board shuttles for withdrawn athletes or continue running on the sidewalk, not on the road, in accordance with the highway code, to ensure their safety.
+The time limit to complete the marathon is 6 hours and 30 minutes.
+Competitors will receive details on maximum time for various intermediate checkpoints.
+At the end of the marathon, a technical committee including a technical manager, a FIDAL judge (if necessary), and a representative of the municipal police command will evaluate the effective closure of the course based on the progress of the last participants.
+Athletes not complying with the time limits at checkpoints will be invited by officials to board the shuttle buses or continue running on the sidewalk, in accordance with traffic regulations, to ensure their safety.

-The organization will provide several pace groups ("pacers") free of charge, who will be clearly identifiable and tasked with running the marathon at a steady pace to the finish line.
+The organization will provide several pace groups ("pacers") free of charge, who will be clearly identifiable and run the marathon at a steady pace to the finish line.

 After crossing the finish line, athletes will receive a participation medal.